pudly/schmopera-hugo/content/articles/the-met-s-at-home-gala.md

 * **we wanna see tricks!
 Pape's low notes, Morley's high F, etc.
 * ildar abdrazakov is fun
 * picking rep - it's like performing for an opera pub - not everything reads the way you hope/think
+* ARC is cute, slightly annoying/ON - who's the bust behind him??
+*